LebowskiSama/Advent-Of-Code-24/README.md

 b. ensure differences are within safety levels (at least 1, at most 3).

 Bottom line: a brute force approach was taken, where the constraints are checked after popping each element of the array, increasing memory complexity by duplicating on a report level and compounding time complexity by iterating at least n<sup>2</sup> per report.
 Sure enough, a more optimal solution must exist.

+# Day 3 - Mull Over It
+## Part 1 - mul(X, Y) pattern matching
+Date: 8 Dec 2024
+Time to solve: 32 mins

+Pretty straightforward, given a large string with hidden patterns of mul(X, Y) where X and Y represent integers, we need to do some simple regex pattern matching to extract these strings and parse them into integers and sum up the products.

+## Part 2 - conditional mul(X, Y) pattern matching
+Date: 20 Dec 2024
+Time to solve: cummulative ~150 mins

+You essentially solve for part 1 but with the added conditional constraints of:
+1. You only consider mul(X, Y) patterns that occur between a do() and don't() instance in that order.
+2. You also consider all mul(X, Y) patterns till the occurence of the first don't() from the start of the string.

+I spent close to 2+ hrs solving this but that's mainly due to what I'd call a communication gap.
+1. The site doesn't explain that all lines in the input string are to be considered as one and not separate.
+This has been a huge misunderstanding.
+2. They also needlessly state that only the recentmost do() and don't() conditionals are valid.
+This is misleading and can have a solver think only the last chunk of do() don't() code is to be considered after the first chunk from start to first don't().

+I could only overcome these pitfalls or lack of clarity but looking at Reddit posts on how they tackled it, only to be surprised that you have to parse it a certain way, that isn't obvious if you're just reading the problem statement.

+A few other things learnt:
+1. The Rust `regex` engine doesn't have look ahead search whereas Python does.
+This makes using Python preferrable although the problem can be tackled in Rust without that added power.
+Just a little more tedious to build in Rust (which has also been accomplished).
+2. If you're stuck after some time, there's no harm in looking up on how others have approached the problem.
+This is essential if you've misinterpreted the problem statement or if the statement itself isn't clear or contains any ambiguity at all.

+All in all, solid problem, had fun, however, the statement could've been a bit clearer maybe.